 Sample from the patient is taken and processed for DNA sequencing in order to know which microorganism may be present in them.

 The role of different RNA viruses in human health can also be evaluated by isolating RNA and converting them into cDNA.

 The impact of pollutants on the ecosystem and environment can be monitored and investigated by knowing how its microbial load behaves, by metagenomic analysis.

 Metagenomics is tremendously used in soil and agriculture studies.

 Complex relations between plants and microorganisms are the major focus of these studies.
-The microbiomes that are useful to plant growth have great economical values in terms of production.
+The microbiomes that are useful to plant growth have great economical value in terms of production.

 Conclusively we can say, we can use metagenomics in different fields as per our vision.
 Even scientists are trying biofuel production through metagenomic.

 The process of metagenomic sample analysis might look familiar but it’s not only restricted to the sequencing of 16s rRNA gene analysis only.
 A lot of computational tools are used to get so much information related to the DNA sequences from a sample.